atharvamhaske/chash/README.md

 ### Planned Features:

 - **Virtual Nodes (VNodes)**: Implement virtual node functionality to ensure uniform distribution.
 Each physical node will be represented by multiple virtual nodes on the hash ring, dramatically improving load balancing and reducing hotspots.

+- **Data Redundancy and Replication**: Add support for maintaining replica nodes to solve data redundancy problems.
+Each master node will have configurable replica nodes positioned clockwise on the hash ring.
+Replicas will maintain synchronized copies of data from their master node.
+When a master node fails, the system will automatically promote the next available replica node in clockwise order to become the new master, ensuring high availability and data durability without manual intervention.

 ## Usage